pikacoder44/Inkspire---Book-Review-Platform/README.md

 ## 📄 License

-This project is created for the Logiksutra AI Assignment.
+This project is created for the Inkspire Book Review Platform.

 ---